ramirezmz/contact-manager/README.md

 ![Contact preview](doc/create-account.gif)

 This project calls contact manager, and it's special! why? the front end is a command line interface (CLI).
+Also, the backend is a REST API.
+You don't need to up the backend, because it's already up in the cloud.

-You can run in your machine, just need to have Nodejs!
+You just need to run the front end (cli) in your terminal and enjoy!

 In this project, you can do the following: